 The KS3 English curriculum at Bishop Luffa is varied, challenging, and centred on creativity.
 From Year 7 onwards pupils are encouraged to become confident speakers, effective writers, and enthusiastic readers.
-Pupils in year 7 develop their literacy through studying Autobiography, The Class Novel, and an Introduction to Poetry.
-Year 8 pupils are encouraged to think critically about the world around them in their study of The Media, An Introduction to Shakespeare, and War Fiction.
-Year 9 topics provide both continuity and progression for pupils, including extended reading and Romeo and Juliet, which foster independent learning and connections with GCSE.
+Pupils in year 7 develop their literacy through studying Language Awareness, The Class Novel, and an Introduction to Poetry.
+Year 8 pupils are encouraged to think critically about the world around them in their study of Shakespeare and War Fiction and Poetry.
+Year 9 topics provide both continuity and progression for pupils, including Language and Gender and Romeo and Juliet, which foster independent learning and connections with GCSE.
 Throughout KS3, there is a rich extra-curricular culture of reading and writing in which pupils are encouraged to participate, including the popular writing magazine Written Life, as well as public speaking and poetry competitions.

 Key Stage 4

-At KS4, pupils will study for two GCSE’s: English Language and English Literature.
+At KS4, pupils will study for two GCSEs: English Language and English Literature.
 Both of these courses are designed to develop independent, creative thinking skills and the confident use of the English language, as well as encourage a lifelong love of reading.
-Pupils are assessed through a combination of controlled assessment and terminal examination.
-For English Language, pupils will investigate spoken language, which encourages them to think about how language use changes in different contexts.
-They will study a modern novel and in the exam explore and produce non-fiction texts.
+Pupils are assessed through terminal examinations.
+For English Language, pupils will read and produce both fiction and non-fiction.
 They will also be assessed in their speaking and listening skills.
 For English Literature, pupils will study a Shakespeare play and a classic text from the English Literary Heritage, as well as study poetry, both seen and unseen, and read a modern play.
 There are opportunities throughout the two-year course to attend conferences, watch plays on-stage use multimedia, and to write for the KS4 Magazine, Phoenix.